What is the TeenTix Pass Program?

 Can I buy my ticket over the phone?

-Many of our participating organizations offer same-day phone sales for TeenTix tickets.
-You will still need to show your TeenTix pass and ID when you pick your ticket up.
-Please see the list of partner organizations to check which ones offer phone sales.
+Sometimes!
+A portion of our participating organizations offer same-day phone sales for TeenTix tickets, but keep in mind that you will still need to show your TeenTix Pass and ID when you pick up your ticket.
+Please see this list of Arts Partner organizations to check which ones offer phone sales.

 Can I buy my ticket online?